cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

-clintonskitson [11:40 AM]
-possibly the slide should call out the full storage platform lifecycle management where the slave may have double duty of grabbing persistent disk for SIO to consume and also map/unmap volumes at that point.. that config could translate into a hyper-converged mesos slave or simply an SIO cluster that is managed by a framework on dedicated hardware

-clintonskitson [11:42 AM]11:42
-I'm actually thinking that for oganizational purposes you make your proposal in pure markdown for viewing github style.. the deck can be something separate that summarizes some of the important stuff

-clintonskitson [11:42 AM]
-it just seems too flat in terms of organization where context could help the reader

-maybe in the summary of options .. an option re resource constraint should be to include nothing at all? or add the idea of having the SIO platform show up as a constraint which then would be managed by the resource allocator as part of the allocation policy?  shoving the logic from the framework on choice down a level to let mesos handle it

-clintonskitson [12:10 PM]
-volume lifycycle workflow - maybe the first option is the non-storage platform lifecycle management approach.. ie just tell mesos what the volume name/identifier is that has already been created outside of mesos

-clintonskitson [12:12 PM]
-RR CLI - btw you can create a volume from a volume in rr (create --volumeid).. under the covers this does the snap for you and is handled via the storage driver differently on different platforms.. "new-snapshot used.." --volumeid used if

-clintonskitson [12:16 PM]
-having operators declare mount points on the slave may be problematic as that should really a tracked uniqueness value.. ie a job can be dispatched to a host that already has something mounted at that path?

 clintonskitson [12:18 PM]
 categorizing efforts 1) mesos + docker (volume drivers) + marathon 2) mesos external storage + any framework 3) mesos storage profiles 4) mesos framework for storage platform lifecycle management 5) mesos external storage + docker (volume drivers)

-clintonskitson [12:22 PM]
-re #5.. the notion here is that Docker now has a Volume API, so the semantics that are being requested of RR can also be requested directly from Docker (but in different calls of course).. but this presents a thought process around abstraction at this point which will be important in the design

-clintonskitson [12:26 PM]
-maybe a paragraph at the beginning which summarizes what phase1/phase2 are going to complete for the lazy minded